omni-door/cli/docs/OMNI.md

 - https - start dev-server with https protocol which could custom `key` and `cert`

 - serverType - dev-server type

-- logLevel - The log-level which dev-server will apply, optional 'debug', 'info', 'warn', 'error', 'silent'

 ## build